Need to reinforce soil to stabilize your wall?

 Retaining Wall with Unreinforced Soil, Cross Section.

 Retaining walls hold back potentially unstable wedges of soil.
-Depending on soil type and other site conditions, unreinforced VERSA-LOK walls can be three to four feet tall.
+Depending on the type of VERSA-LOK unit used, soil type and other site conditions, unreinforced VERSA-LOK walls can be three to four feet tall in the best conditions.
+Poor soils, additional loading, or slopes on top of a wall or bottom of a wall will reduce the maximum stable unreinforced height.

 Retaining Wall with Reinforced Soil, Cross Section.